Higher Education

 Modernizing a growing campus

 Combining multiple projects into one added cost efficiency while minimizing construction disruption on campus.
 Phase 1 of the project included renovating Watson Hall, vestibule access and controls, and a new cafeteria building.
-Phase 2 included the energy and welding CTE building, as well as a new 100-bed student apartment.
-Phase 3 and 4 included renovating Heidel Hall, and general campus-wide site improvements to improve campus safety and wayfinding and encourage collaboration with communities and business partners.
+Phase 2 included Steve McCleery Industrial Training Center, along with the first phase of the campus-wide landscape and site project.
+Phase 3 and 4 included renovating Heidel Hall, and second phase of the campus-wide site improvements to improve campus safety and wayfinding and encourage collaboration with communities and business partners.
+The most recent phase is a 200-bed student housing project and new cafeteria, along with the expansion of NMJC's Farm and Ranch programs on the west end of campus.

 State-of-the-art technology to spark new careers in Lea County

-As a community college, NMJC is committed to helping bolster the local community and economy by providing opportunities for students to learn critical career skills.
+As a community college, NMJC is committed to helping bolster the local community and economy by providing opportunities for students to learn critical career skills needed in Lea County.
 The new facilities connect to other recruitment and career initiatives in campus to help recruit and retain local high school graduates in Lea County.

 The new Energy and Welding CTE design helps expand NMJC’s CTE offerings.
 To serve the goal of preparing students for a fruitful career, the new modern instructional facilities were designed with state-of-the-art technology.
 Flexible layouts allow for hands-on instruction in small and large groups, as well as peer learning.